 A special soul, he was.
 Pete Sellers too!

 Circling back to love.....

 Quotes from George about his memories with Srila Prabhupada:

 "I liked Prabhupada’s humbleness.
 I always liked his humility and his simplicity The servant of the servant of the servant is really what it is, you know.
 None of us are God—just His servants.
 He just made me feel so comfortable.
 I always felt very relaxed with him, and I felt more like a friend.
 I felt that he was a good friend.
 Even though he was at the time seventy-nine years old, working practically all through the night, day after day, with very little sleep, he still didn’t come through to me as though he was a very highly educated intellectual being, because he had a sort of childlike simplicity.
 Which is great, fantastic.
 Even though he was the greatest Sanskrit scholar and a saint, I appreciated the fact that he never made me feel uncomfortable.
 In fact, he always went out of his way to make me feel comfortable.
 I always thought of him as sort of a lovely friend, really, and now he’s still a lovely friend."

-VINYL RECORD 45 RPM COLLECTOR'S ITEM: Produced by George Harrison: Hare Krishna mantra / Prayers to the Spiritual Master.
-Current $49 plus $3.99 at Amazon, if you're a collector this is a great one to have!
+VINYL RECORD 45 RPM COLLECTOR'S ITEM!
+Produced by George Harrison, Hare Krishna mantra / Prayers to the Spiritual Master.
+If you're a collector this is a great one to have!
 Please get it thru my link here.